 Wasp & Hornet Control

-Wasps, a common adversary for pest control in Phoenix, AZ, are docile and aggressive.
+Wasps, a common adversary for pest control experts in Phoenix, AZ, are docile and aggressive.
 Pollster wasps are easily identified by their bright yellow color.

 They are aggressive and will sting with little cause.
 If you’ve got a wasp and hornet problem, get effective pest control service from Anteater Exterminating Inc.